RULES FOR SUBMITTING ABSTRACTS

 ORAL PRESENTATION

-Authors must check and test their presentations and have the file on at least two different media.
 Abstracts will be analyzed and judged according to the following criteria: originality; methodology; presentation; objectivity; organization; bibliographical references;